-On January 7, 2019 the District issued \$5,500,000 of Limited Tax Revenue Bonds.
-The Bonds will mature on December 1, 2024 and bear interest at a rate of 5.50% payable on June 1 and December 1 to the registered owners of the Bonds from their date of delivery to maturity on each interest payment.
+The bonds bear interest at a rate of 5.50% payable on June 1 and December 1 to the registered owners of the Bonds from their date of delivery to maturity on each interest payment.
 The Series 2018A Bonds did not involve a public offering, and the bonds were issued for the purpose of funding the projects under the Service Plan, funding capitalized interest on the Bonds for a period of three years, and paying the costs of issuance of the Bonds.
 The Bonds constitute limited tax revenue bond obligations of the District as provided herein.
-The Bonds, together with the interest, shall be payable solely from and to the extent of the Pledged Revenues.
-Pledge Revenues consist of (i) amounts collected by the District from the imposition of the Required Mill Levy (ii) amounts received from District No. 1 and District No. 3 pursuant to the pledge agreement dated January 1, 2019.
+The Bonds, together with the interest, shall be payable solely from and to the extent of the Pledged Revenues, which was redefined with the First Amendment to the Series 2018A Resolution on April 28, 2022.
+Pledge Revenues consist of (i) amounts collected by the District from the imposition of the Required Mill Levy, (ii) revenues derived from specific ownership taxes imposed by the District, and (iii) any other legally available amounts designated by the District at its discretion, as may be permitted under the Service Plan.
 The Bonds shall constitute an irrevocable lien upon the Pledged Revenues.
 Additionally, a guaranty agreement dated January 1, 2019 was made by Silverstone Development Company, Inc. in favor of the bond holders.
-The agreement states that the in the case of the failure or inability of the District to pay any guaranteed obligation when due, the Guarantor irrevocably and unconditionally agrees to pay the amounts due.
-The District paid \$302,500 of interest and incurred \$302,500 of interest expense for the year ended December 31, 2020.